a-rothwell/rosie/README.md

-Rosie is a build tool to Rivet plugins
+Rosie is a build tool for Rivet plugins